ON THIS PAGE: You will learn about the different types of treatments doctors use for people with breast cancer. Use the menu to see other pages.

 Protein-bound paclitaxel (Abraxane)

-A patient may receive 1 drug at a time or a combination of different drugs given at the same time.
+A patient may receive 1 drug at a time or combinations of different drugs given at the same time.
 Research has shown that combinations of certain drugs are sometimes more effective than single drugs for adjuvant treatment.
-ASCO does not recommend routinely adding platinum chemotherapy (cisplatin or carboplatin) to anthracycline (doxorubicin or epiribicin) or taxane (paclitaxel or docetaxel) chemotherapy to treat people with inherited BRCA mutations before or after surgery.
+The following combinations of drugs may be used as neoadjuvant or adjuvant therapy to treat breast cancer:

 AC (doxorubicin and cyclophosphamide)

-AC or EC (epirubicin and cyclophosphamide) followed by T (doxorubicin and cyclophosphamide, followed by paclitaxel or docetaxel, or the reverse)
+AC or EC (doxorubicin and cyclophosphamide or epirubicin and cyclophosphamide) followed by T (paclitaxel or docetaxel)

 CAF (cyclophosphamide, doxorubicin, and 5-FU)

 CMF (cyclophosphamide, methotrexate, and 5-FU)

 TAC (docetaxel, doxorubicin, and cyclophosphamide)

 Therapies that target the HER2 receptor may be given with chemotherapy for HER2-positive breast cancer (see "Targeted therapy," below).
 Immunotherapy may be given with chemotherapy for triple-negative breast cancer (see "Immunotherapy," below).